ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 On Linux, simply extract the file and use it.

+### ATTENTION UBUNTU USERS:
+- Do not drag the file to the desktop; it will not work there.
+Use it in the download folder or any other folder.

 Note: on some operating systems Linux, it is necessary to install the GTK2 library

 ### In languages: